 The rotator cuff is the tendon attachment of four small muscles to the top of the arm bone.
 These muscles and tendons help hold the ball of the bone in the socket.
 Professional baseball pitchers have made rotator cuff tears famous, but they are common, particularly as we age.
 They may be the result of an injury such as a fall or a sudden jerking movement.
 When the rotator cuff has a tear the upper end of the arm bone moves up and hits the roof of the shoulder.
 This causes impingement and makes it difficult to raise your arm above your head; it can even be hard to simply shake hands.

 We use minimally invasive arthroscopic techniques when possible, entering through very small incisions.
 Small anchors with thread are placed in the bone and the tissue is tied back down to the bone.

 The shoulder is a shallow joint, and this allows a greater degree of motion.
 It also makes the joint less stable.
 Soft tissue in the shoulder joint makes the socket “deeper” and helps prevent dislocation.
 If dislocation occurs, the labrum and lining of the shoulder joint is usually torn away from the bone.
 Once a dislocation has occurred, the shoulder may become looser and prone to further dislocation.
-At a certain point, the joint may need to be stabilized.
+At a certain point, the doctor may need to stabilize the joint.

 This arthroscopic procedure involves the placement of small anchors into the bone of the shoulder socket.
-Thread is attached to these anchors and is looped around the lining of the shoulder joint and the labrum and is tied.
+To begin with, we attach thread to these anchors and loop it around the lining of the shoulder joint and the labrum and tie it.
 This brings the tissue back to the bone, allowing it to heal.